RobDWaller/ReallySimpleJWT/readme.md

 The reason for this is that there are lots of [JWT Crackers](https://github.com/lmammino/jwt-cracker) available meaning weak secrets are easy to crack thus rendering the security JWT offers useless.

-## Framework Integration With PSR-JWT
+## Framework Integration With PSR-JWT Middleware

 You can easily integrate ReallySimpleJWT with [PSR-7 / PSR-15](https://www.php-fig.org/psr/psr-15/) compliant frameworks such as [Slim PHP](https://packagist.org/packages/slim/slim) and Zend Expressive by using the [PSR-JWT library](https://github.com/RobDWaller/psr-jwt).